 Died in a 1957 airplane crash

 (From Old Corral collection)

 Above - Al 'Fuzzy' St. John and Lash LaRue battle it out with Archie Twitchell in a lobby card from THE VANISHING OUTPOST (Ron Ormand/Screen Guild, 1951).
-Twitchell appeared in four of these Ron Ormond produced oaters with Lash which were released from 1950-1952.
+Twitchell appeared in four of these Ron Ormond produced oaters with Lash which were released in 1950 - 1952.

 Archie Raymond Twitchell was born November 28, 1906 in Pendleton, Oregon to Lon E. Twitchell and Julia Smith.
 His Hollywood career consisted of nearly a hundred films and a few 1950s TV shows scattered over a twenty year period from the late 1930s through the early 1950s.
 About one fifth are westerns and serials.
 His early movie work occurred at Paramount and the November 4 and November 29, 1937 issues of Film Daily had blurbs on him signing with that studio.
-Quotes from those articles:
+Excerpts from those articles:

 "...
 Archie Twitchell, film laboratory employee, recently signed after playing a comedy role in a studio club play."